-Colonel Thomas Blood was an audacious criminal.
-Staggeringly, his attempt to steal the priceless crown jewels from the Tower of London led King Charles II to reward him for his actions rather than punish him.
+Colonel Thomas Blood was a charming rogue.
+He is remembered for his failed attempt to steal the crown jewels from the Tower of London in May 1671.
+Events amused Stuart king Charles II so much that Blood was rewarded for his escapade.

 Hans Holbein came from an artistic Bavarian family and is best remembered as Henry VIII and his ever-changing family's portrait painter.
 As "King's Painter" he gave us the images of Henry and his contemporaries that define them to this day.
-How did he find himself at the Tudor court?
+But how did he find himself at the Tudor court?

+Do you know the history of Charles I?
 Charles I was the king that lost his head and his throne.
-What did he do to finally enrage people so much that civil war was declared and why does no king or queen ever go in to the House of Commons in London's parliament?
+What did he do to finally enrage people so much that civil war was declared and why does no king or queen ever go into the House of Commons in London's parliament?

-In 1772 George III discovered that one of his brothers had married without his consent.
-He created the Royal Marriages Act to stop unions which could damage the monarchy.
+In 1772, George III discovered that one of his brothers had married without his consent.
+He created the Royal Marriages Act to stop unions that could damage the monarchy.
 Days later another of his brothers made a confession.
 Not all of George's descendants have abided by the rules of the act.

 For over nine centuries the royal ceremony of Swan Upping has been held along a stretch of the River Thames.
 Its purpose today is different to its origins but Swan Upping attracts a crowd each July.